 Performance Improvements

-- Reduction in cull rates due to deformities
+- Reduction in cull rates due to deformities linked to humidity deviation

-- Improved feed conversion ratios in brooded chicks
+- Improved feed conversion ratios in brooded chicks from better hydration at hatch

 - Lower medication costs from reduced respiratory issues